 E80 Noise generating works in the vicinity of potentially-affected community, religious, educational institutions and noise and vibration-sensitive businesses and critical working areas (such as theatres, laboratories and operating theatres) resulting in noise levels above the NMLs must not be timetabled within sensitive periods, unless other reasonable arrangements with the affected institutions are made at no cost to the affected institution.
 Table 7-2 CNVIS E81 Mitigation measures must be implemented with the aim of achieving the following construction noise management levels and vibration criteria: a) construction 'Noise affected' noise management levels established using the Interim Construction Noise Guideline (DECC, 2009); b) vibration criteria established using the Assessing vibration: a technical guideline (DEC, 2006) (for human exposure); c) Australian Standard AS 2187.2 - 2006 "Explosives - Storage and Use - Use of Explosives"; d) BS 7385 Part 2-1993 "Evaluation and measurement for vibration in buildings Part 2" as they are "applicable to Australian conditions"; and e) the vibration limits set out in the German Standard DIN 4150-3: Structural Vibration-effects of vibration on structures (for structural damage).
 Comparison against the criteria must take into account the cumulative noise and vibration levels from concurrent activities associated with the CSSI.
-Any works identified as exceeding the noise management levels and/or vibration criteria must be managed in accordance with the Construction Noise and Vibration Management Sub-plan.
+Any works identified as exceeding the noise management levels and/or vibration for the form on the cumulation of th Table 7-2 CNVIS Sub-plan.
 Predicted vibration levels must be used to select the specific management measures to be applied to individual properties during construction.
-Note: The Interim Construction Noise Guideline identifies 'particularly annoying' activities that require the addition of 5 dB(A) to the predicted level before comparing to the construction Noise Management Level Table 7-2 CNVIS
+Note: The Interim Construction Noise Guideline identifies 'particularly annoying' activities that require the addition of 5 dB(A) to the predicted level before comparing to the construction Noise Management Level